SmartyMJ/ChapterFiveHomework/README.md

 (eleven) 11. a) The constructor that creates the title bar message is not referenced and called.
 The code compiles and runs,
                 but the title bar has no message.

-             b) Yes, the program compilese.
+             b) Yes, the program compiles.
 It does not fill out the window, leaving it blank.
 The "void" makes the compiler think                 that "HelloGui()" is a method and not a contructor.
-The default constructor is used in place of the original "HelloGui()" constructor.
+The default constructor is used in place of the original
+                "HelloGui()" constructor.
 This leaves the window blank.

 (twelve) 12. a) See Morning.java
              b) See Morning.java
              c) See MorningMoo.java